 We’ve also got plenty of information to help you with your financial responsibilities so you’re prepared for whatever comes your way.

-For a comprehensive breakdown on how easily you can switch from self-employed to a limited company, take a look at our guide.
+For a detailed breakdown on how easily you can switch from self-employed a to limited company, take a look at our guide.
 Find out how SJD Accountancy can help.

 As a contractor, you have a few options when it comes to paying yourself an income.
 Discover how to take money out of your limited company.